 If your contribution does not meet the cost of the stipend over the duration of the scholarship, ACU will cover the difference.

-Industry PhD scholarships provide a stipend for an individual research candidate to help them complete their PhD program at ACU.
+Industry PhD scholarships provide a stipend scholarship to support the living costs of the PhD candidate for the duration of their PhD program at ACU.

 Industry partners can be involved in the PhD project in various ways, for example: